Kraven the Hunter (film): Post-production

 In August 2022, Nivola stated that the film would include a time jump and that his character would only physically transform in the final act, so he was not required to do extensive green screen work.
 He described it as a "classic villain role" with "complex psychology and personal history to draw on".
 The following month, Hechinger confirmed that he was portraying Dmitri Smerdyakov / Chameleon.
 Later in September, the film's release date was delayed to October 6, 2023, from January 13, 2023.
 In April 2023, Crowe and Nivola were confirmed to be respectively portraying Kraven's father and the character Rhino.
 Taylor-Johnson confirmed that the film would receive an R rating by the Motion Picture Association, the first SSU film and the first Spider-Man related project overall to do so.
 Due to the 2023 SAG-AFTRA strike in July, the film's release date was delayed to August 30, 2024.
 In August 2023, the film's final writing credits were given: Wenk received sole credit for the story and shared credit for the screenplay with Marcum and Holloway, while off-screen additional literary credit was given to Donny Cates, Chris Bremner, Chandor, Adamma Ebo, Adanne Ebo, Zak Olkewicz, and Oren Uziel.

 In April 2024, the film's release date was further delayed to December 13, 2024, to avoid competition from other franchise films releasing around the prior August date.
 Tolmach also attributed the release delay as a strategic reflection of Sony's excitement for the film.
 Chandor felt that the delays allowed him to "sharpen" the characters and "tighten" the plot, deeming the reshoots strategic and effective.
 Despite the disastrous underperformance of Madame Web (2024), Sony felt optimistic that Kraven the Hunter would be more in line with the Venom films, with Chandor opining that the film would surprise the audience once it released.
-Craig Wood serves as the film's editor.
+Chris Lebenzon serves as the film's editor.

 Music

 Benjamin Wallfisch was hired in June 2023 to compose the score for the film.
+Sometime later, Sacha and Evgueni Galperine were added as composers.